Business organizations invest significant amounts of money when purchasing raw materials, machinery, equipment, technology, and professional services.

 In new task buying situations, organizations usually go through all stages of the buying process.
 However, in straight rebuy and modified rebuy situations, some stages may be skipped.

-Stages of Business Buying Decision Process
+Stages of the Business Buying Decision Process

 The business buying decision process generally consists of eight major stages.